-Browned butter and pecans come together in the best way for a bread that is perfect for breakfast or snacking.
+Browned butter and pecans come together in the best way for a Butter Pecan Bread that is perfect for breakfast or snacking.

 This post is sponsored by Diamond of California, but all opinions are my own.
 Thank you for supporting brands that help make this site possible.